 Hotlines

-Hotlines for Teens (PDF): Click this link to read a document that can help you find a hotline specific to your needs
+Hotlines for Teens (pdf): Click this link to read a document that can help you find a hotline specific to your needs

 Talk to Someone Now: The National Suicide Prevention Lifeline has both a phone number and an online chat option for those who are considering suicide.